All aboard the relentless “shift” to services and the service economy!

 We find the Deindustrialisation hypothesis observes that advanced economies move manufacturing to cheaper countries (and then trade).
-As a result there is a gap in the advanced economy.
-That gap is filled by services.
+As a result, there is a gap in the advanced economy.
+That gap is filled with services.
 Whilst sounding plausible, Kim discusses the evidence of deindustrialisation is not conclusive.

 Baumol’s cost disease hypothesis, on the other hand, can be backed up with empirical evidence.
-However, it can feel a little counter intuitive.
+However, it can feel a little counter-intuitive.
 Here’s what it essentially says: salaries rise in industries that have no productivity increases in response to rising salaries in industries that have increased productivity.
 Baumol’s original work looked at why classical musician’s earn more today than in, say, the 19th century.
 Yet it still requires the same number of musician’s to play a classical tune.
-For us this translates as wage increases in product industry leads to increasing wages in services.
+For us, this translates as wage increases in the product industry leads to increasing wages in services.
 And of course, rising wages attracts (service) workers and increases opportunities.
 Here is a good and further explanation!

 The hierarchy of needs is simple.
-As your income grows, so you start to want to have more free time and push of tasks to services.
+As your income grows, so you start to want to have more free time and push off tasks to services.
 Thus the service sector grows as incomes grow.
 Kim mentions conflicting studies when trying to confirm this as fact.
 But think of your own lifestyle and are you using more services as your income has grown?
 Probably.

 This sounds terrible – what calamity have we introduced?
 But simplistically it means demand for services increases as a result of structural changes in the economy.
 What could these structural changes be?
 Kim references two examples.
 First the spinning out of manufacturing companies those services they used to do in-house.
 Now once hidden services become visible.
-Second, the change from one income families to two income families.
-Now time is tight and so demand for services increases.
+Second, the change from one-income families to two-income families.
+Now time is tight and so the demand for services increases.

 Remember when we looked at defining services we saw the following: